πŸ‡ΏπŸ‡¦ Online Trading South Africa

 1. Open a Trading Account

 The first step is registering with a regulated broker offering online trading services in South Africa.
-Most brokers require:
+Most brokers require a South African ID or passport, proof of residence, bank account details and your contact information.

 2. Verify Your Identity

-Financial regulations in South Africa require brokers to comply with FICA regulations.
-Verification usually takes a few hours to a few days.
+Financial regulations in South Africa require brokers to comply with FICA (Financial Intelligence Centre Act) regulations.
+Verification usually takes anywhere from a few hours to a few days, after which your account is activated.

 3. Deposit Funds